1200wd/web-coineva/content/paper-wallet-import-mycelium.rst

 :category: Paper Wallets
 :slug: paper-wallet-import-mycelium
 :authors: Lennart Jongeneel
-:summary: How to import a paper wallet into your Mycelium wallet
+:summary: How to import a paper wallet into Mycelium
 :language: en